Customize your Resume using Targeted Keywords

 How have you made an impact on your organization?

 Take stock of your accomplishments, and don’t self-edit.
-Many women don’t even recognize their accomplishments because they are “just doing their job.”
+Many women don’t even recognize their accomplishments because they were “just doing their job.”
 Women have a tough time articulating their achievements, but if you don’t, no one is going to do it for you.
 If you have access to past performance reviews, check them out.
 Think about how your workplace will be different after you are gone.

 Make a point to track your future accomplishments.
-Also, start saving those emails you get telling you what a great job you’ve done!
+Also start saving those emails you get telling you what a great job you’ve done!
 Call it your Mood Booster file.

 Education and Certification Keywords